From Design to Disclosure: When Disclosure Attains Design

 The sender's equilibrium messaging strategy induces a segmentation: each message $m$ defines a segment corresponding to the receiver's belief following that message.
 Say that a segmentation $\sigma$ is \emph{finite} if its support is a finite set.
 A segmentation $\sigma$ is \emph{partitional} if for every $G, H \in \supp{(\sigma)}$ with $G\neq H$, $\supp(G) \cap \supp(H)$ has $F$-measure zero.

 \begin{lemma} If \Cref{Assumption-NoRents,Assumption-WorstCase} are satisfied, then every payoff profile achieved by a finite partitional segmentation can be supported as an equilibrium. \end{lemma}

 \textbf{Proof sketch.} Fix a finite partitional segmentation ${\sigma}$ and a best response $a:\supp{\sigma}\rightarrow A$ for the receiver.
 In the equilibrium we construct, the set of on-path messages is $\{\supp{G}\}_{G \in \supp{{\sigma}}}$.
 For any on-path message $\supp{G}$, the receiver updates her belief to $G$ and plays $a(G)$.
-For any off-path message $m$, the receiver's belief is a point mass at the ``worst case type'' $\hat{\theta}_m$, which exists by \autoref{Assumption-WorstCase}, and the receiver plays $a^*(\hat{\theta}_m)$.
+For any off-path message $m$, the receiver updates to a point mass belief on the ``worst case type'' $\hat{\theta}_m$, which exists by \autoref{Assumption-WorstCase}, and then plays $\underline{a}(\hat{\theta}_m)$.
 For any type contained in the support of only one segment in $\supp{\sigma}$, there is only one on-path message available to her and the sender sends this message.
 For any type $\theta$ in the support of two or more segments in ${\sigma}$, the sender chooses the on-path message available to $\theta$ that results in the best possible action given $a(\cdot)$.

 We establish that the above constitutes an equilibrium.
 Observe that the receiver's beliefs are consistent with Bayes' rule.\footnote{Since ${\sigma}$ is finite partitional, the set of types that are contained in multiple segments have $F$-measure zero.
 Therefore, the behavior of such types does not affect the receiver's beliefs.} The receiver plays a best response after every message by construction.
-Also by construction no type of the sender has a profitable deviation to an on-path message, and \autoref{Assumption-NoRents} and \autoref{Assumption-WorstCase} together imply that no type has a profitable deviation to an off-path message. \qedsymbol
+Also by construction, no type of the sender has a profitable deviation to an on-path message, and \autoref{Assumption-NoRents} and \autoref{Assumption-WorstCase} together imply that no type could profitably deviate to an off-path message. \qedsymbol

 \begin{lemma} If \Cref{Assumption-Continuity} is satisfied, then for every achievable payoff profile $(u^*_S,u^*_R)$ and every $\e>0$, there is a finite partitional segmentation that achieves payoffs within $\e$ of $(u^*_S,u^*_R)$. \end{lemma}